Spartan0365/Networking/README.md

   'tcp[18:2] != 0'
   'tcp[18:2] > 0'

-Filtering for #TCP Flags Examples#
+Filtering for #TCP Flags Examples FOR BPFs#
     "tcp[13] = 20 || tcp[13] = 17" (this will filter for all packets with the ACK/RST or ACK/FIN flags set).
     sudo tcpdump -n "tcp[13] = 20 || tcp[13] = 17" -r /home/activity_resources/pcaps/BPFCheck.pcap | wc -l
     "tcp[13]=2" (this will filer for initial packets from a client trying to initiate a connection)